MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-AvailabilityAddressSpace.md

 ## PARAMETERS

 ### -Identity
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Identity parameter specifies the availability address space entry to be removed.

-!!!
-Exchange Server 2016, Exchange Online

 The Identity parameter specifies the availability address that you want to remove.
 You can use any value that uniquely identifies the object.
 For example:

 - Name